Ultimate Guide To WordPress RSS

 Learn about the benefits of using RSS and how to access, format and use WordPress RSS feeds to import and syndicate your content …

-The Ultimate Guide To Understanding WordPress RSS FeedsNo matter what your business provides or what industry you belong to, it’s important to provide quality information on your site or blog.
-For example, if you provide travel-related services, it’s not a bad idea to publish the latest information from government departments and foreign travel offices, such as news or updates on travel warnings, tips from consulates, etc.
+The Ultimate Guide To Understanding WordPress RSSNo matter what your business provides or what industry you are in, providing high-value information on your site or blog is essential.
+For example, if you provide health-related services, you may want to include information from the health department, such as news or updates on medical research, health and fitness advice, etc.

-The problem with providing this type of information, however, is that it is really time-consuming.
-You have to do a lot of data sorting, researching and organizing, checking the accuracy of your facts, writing and editing content (or hire someone to do this for you), and then continually make sure that this information is up-to-date.
-As you can imagine, this not only involves a lot of work but most of the information you are dealing with is beyond your control.
+The problem with providing this kind of information, however, is that it is really time-consuming.
+You have to filter through, research, and organize a lot of information, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then make sure that this information is continually up-to-date.
+As you can imagine, this is not only a lot of work but most of the information you are dealing with is well beyond your control.

-Fortunately, there is a simpler way to keep your site visitors up-to-date with the latest information.
+Fortunately, there is a much simpler way to continually provide your site readers with expert, up-to-date information.

 It’s called RSS

-RSS is the easiest way to provide your users with up-to-date information
+RSS is the easiest way to provide your blog subscribers with great information

-(RSS is the simplest way to provide your site readers with the latest information)
+(RSS - One of the easiest ways to provide your site visitors with up-to-date information)

 The Ultimate Guide To WordPress RSS

-• RSS is an acronym for RDF Site Summary, or, as is more commonly referred, Really Simple Syndication.
+• RSS, which, according to some experts is short for Rich Site Summary, is more commonly known now as Really Simple Syndication.
 It it is also referred to as a “feed” or “newsfeed”.

-• RSS feeds are typically used to publish information that is frequently updated, such as new blog posts, news headlines, audios, etc., to which other users can then subscribe.
+• RSS feeds are often used to publish information that is frequently updated, such as blog posts, news headlines, music playlists, etc., to which other users can then subscribe.

-• Many sites and software applications also let you combine several RSS feeds to display news and updates from several different sources.
+• Many sites and software tools also let you combine many RSS feeds to aggregate news and updates sourced from many sites.

-This guide explains where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site using RSS.
+In this in-depth article, we will explain how to find your WordPress RSS feed, how to syndicate your content online using feeds, and how to display someone else’s content on your site via their RSS feed.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a really powerful way of sharing web content.
-Feeds provide a simple way for web users to stay up-to-date with the latest information posted on different websites and blogs.
+Content syndication is a powerful (and legitimate) method used to share content online.
+Feeds provide online users with a simple way to receive the latest information posted on different websites and blogs.

-Online newspapers and global media publications use content syndication to publish stories from other news agencies around the world.
+Online newspapers use syndication to publish stories from news sources all around the world.

-Syndication allows online newspapers and leading online publications to deliver readers up-to-the-minute news headlines and stories of general interest from all around the globe without having to hire and post more staff everywhere in the world …
+Syndication allows leading digital agencies to deliver readers stories and headlines from all over the globe without having to employ more news reporting and content writing departments all around the world …

-Global media publications rely heavily on syndication to publish stories from news sources all around the world.
+Many news reporting agencies rely heavily on content syndication to publish news and stories from other news agencies around the globe.

-(Global media publications rely heavily on content syndication to publish newsworthy items from news sources all around the globe.)
+(Media publications rely heavily on content syndication to publish newsworthy items from news sources all around the planet.)

-Syndication is a legitimate method of sharing information with other sites.
-Content publishers syndicate their information using feeds
+Syndication is used to share information legitimately with other sites.
+Online newspapers syndicate their stories using news feeds

-(Content syndication is used by digital publishing agencies to share content with other news publications)
+Content syndication is used by global media publications to share information with other news publications

-Most sites actually want you to share their information.
-Syndicating content not only allows great information to be shared, but it can also send visitors back to the original site that created and published the content being syndicated.
-This can be an effective way to generate web traffic.
+Most sites actually want you to syndicate their information.
+Syndicating content not only allows great information to be shared, but it also drives visitors back to the original site responsible for publishing the content being syndicated.
+This creates links that can drive traffic back to their site.

-Most leading online media publications provide links to a feed section (look for navigation links that say “RSS” or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “huffington post rss”, “sydney morning herald rss”, etc.) …
+Major sites include an RSS feed section (look for menu links that say ”RSS”, “Syndication”, or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “belfast telegraph rss”, “sydney morning herald rss”, etc.) …

-(Most news publishing agencies and major sites have an RSS feed section.
-Image Source: smh.com.au )
+(Most digital publishing agencies have an RSS feed section.
+Image Source: SMH RSS )

-Clicking on a site’s RSS feeds section brings up a list of different RSS feed sections …
+Clicking on a site’s RSS feeds link brings up a list of different RSS feed sections of the site …

 RSS directory

-These RSS feeds give you access to information from different areas of the site (e.g. business news, sports news, health news, etc.)
+These RSS feed items allow you to source different areas of the website (e.g. business news, sports news, jobs, etc.)

-An RSS list can also include further subcategories …
+An RSS directory can also contain subcategories …

 Important

-Note: An RSS feed is simply a URL.
-To use the feed, all you need to do is copy the URL and paste it into a program that can translate the feed code into something readable.
+Note: An RSS feed is just a URL.
+All you need to do to use feeds is to copy the URLs and paste these into an application that can process the feed into something readable.
 We’ll cover this further below.

-While adding feeds from another site is a great way to add content to your site without having to create it, it’s a great idea to try and get other websites to syndicate your content.
+While adding an RSS feed from another site is a great way to add content to your site that you don’t have to create, it’s a great idea to try and get other websites to use your content.

-When other websites and blogs syndicate your content, you have the opportunity to gain more exposure online and drive new visitors …
+When other sites syndicate content using your feed, you have the opportunity to gain more exposure online and drive more visitors …

-Try to get users to syndicate your content ... it will help to increase traffic!
+Try to get users to syndicate your content ... it will help increase your exposure online!

-(Try to get visitors to syndicate your content … it will help increase your exposure online!)
+(Consider trying to get visitors to syndicate your RSS feed … it will help to increase your exposure online!)

-WordPress automatically publishes a feed of your posts, allowing others to syndicate your content on their websites.
+By default, WordPress automatically publishes a feed of your posts, allowing others to easily syndicate your content on their websites.

-Depending on your theme, there are a few ways to get the WordPress RSS feed:
+Depending on the theme you have installed, there are a few ways to get your RSS feed:

-1) If your theme has been configured to display the Meta widget in a navigation menu …
+1) If your theme has been configured to display the Meta widget in your navigation menu …

-The feed page will show as many recent items you have specified in the Reading Settings section
+The feed will show the number of items you have specified in your WordPress Reading Settings section

-(The feed page will display the number of items you have specified in the Reading Settings section)
+(The feed page will display as many recent items you have specified in your Reading Settings section)

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in your Reading Settings section that affects your RSS feed is whether to display posts as full text, or just a summary …
+The other setting in your WP Reading Settings section that affects your RSS feed is whether to display your posts as full text, or just as a summary …

-WP Settings - Reading Settings - 'For each article in a feed show': 'Full text' or 'Summary'
+Reading Settings - Display 'Full Text' or 'Summary' for each article in a feed

 Info

-If you need help using excerpts in WordPress Posts, go here:
+If you need help WordPress Post excerpts, go here:

 View The Content Of Your RSS Feeds

-As mentioned earlier, all that’s required to view a feed’s content is to copy the feed’s URL and paste it into a feedreader, i.e. an application that can read and translate feeds into readable content.
+As mentioned earlier, all that’s required to view the content of an RSS feed is to copy the feed’s URL and paste it into an application that can translate feeds into readable content for humans.

-First, find a website whose content you want to syndicate and look for a ‘subscribe’ button …
+First, go to a website whose content you want to subscribe to and search for an RSS feed button …

-(Look for a ’subscribe to feed’ button.
-Image source: http://www.yourcoffeeguru.com)
+(Search for a ’subscribe to feed’ icon.
+Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …

-If you want, you can check what the RSS feed contains by pasting the feed URL into a feed reader …
+If you want, you can check the feed content by pasting the URL of your feed into an online feedreader …

-(Paste the feed URL into a feedreader to view the content.
-Source: http://feedreader.com/online)
+(Paste the feed URL into a feedreader to view the feed content.
+Source: Feedreader.com)

-In the example below, we are going to add content from other sites to your WordPress site.
+In the example below, we are going to add content sourced from another website or blog to yours.

-As mentioned earlier, no matter what industry your business operates in, you can easily display on your site the latest updates from an industry-related government department or authoritative site in your industry simply by adding their feed.
-You can use RSS feeds to display a range of information on your WordPress site such as news, Facebook comments, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you operate in, you can display on your site the latest news from an industry-related government department or authoritative site in your industry by simply adding their feed.
+You can use feeds to display a range of information on your WordPress site such as news, Facebook comments, or content from thousands of sites using the WordPress RSS widget.

-Let's add an RSS feed to the WordPress sidebar
+Let's add content from an RSS feed to your sidebar

 (Let’s add content from an RSS feed to your sidebar)